 We strongly recommend you to change the default login information and select strong passwords that are difficult for people to guess.
 Apart from that, you can also do the following tasks to harden WordPress security.

 - Change Login URL: As all WordPress websites have the same login page by default (http://www.example.com/wp-login.php), it is easy for hackers to guess and run a brute force attack.
 Changing the WordPress site’s login page URL is a smart way to protect your site from hacking attempts.
 We have a tutorial on how to change WordPress login URL. follow this tutorial and add an extra level of security to your WordPress site.

 - Change the Default “admin” Username: Leave no option for the hackers to guess your username.
 Change your default username and make it anything but admin or anything that is easy to guess.

 - Limit Login Attempt: WordPress lets users try to login as many times as they want.
 This makes your WordPress site vulnerable to brute force attacks.
 Hackers try to crack passwords by trying different combinations.
 In this case, you should limit the login attempt and secure WordPress site.
 Click here to know how to limit login attempt in WordPress.

 - Change your Password Often: Change your WordPress site password regularly.
 It is one of the WordPress security best practices.
 Make sure you never set a weak password for your site.

 First, you enter your username and password.
 Then a unique code will be sent to your device or email that you need to provide to the system, and only after that, you can enter the admin panel of the site.
-This protection factor is easy to add using a plugin and it plays an important role in ensuring greater security of a business site.
+You can add this system using a two-factor authentication WordPress plugin.
+It ensures greater security of your website.
 Two-factor authentication is one of the major steps to secure WordPress site.
 Be sure to have it on your WordPress security checklist.

 Carefully Select Plugins and Themes.